AlexandrSokolov/logging/README.md

 - Do not use logging framework directly, but use in your code logging bridge interfaces (`slf4j`, `log4j2`).
   Do not use JCL - as a logging bridge.
-It is legacy.
+It is a legacy.
-- For standalone applications configure add logging dependency via maven.
+- For standalone applications add logging dependency via maven.
 - For managed applications (for instance deployed to the Wildfly), configure actual logging dependency via the server configuration.
+  Do not include maven dependencies on a real logging implementations.

 ### Logging frameworks management for java applications, deployed to WildFly